ashton-southall/starlink-api-collector-agent/README.md

-# starlink-grpc-agent
+# Starlink API Collector Agent

 ## Overview

-`starlink-grpc-agent` is a project aimed at creating an agent that can be duplicated across multiple sites.
+`starlink-api-collector-agent` is a project aimed at creating an agent that can be duplicated across multiple sites.
 This agent will collect status information from a Starlink dish and relay it back to a defined central server by the means of HTTP requests.

 ## Features